SinuheM/once-upon-a-time/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Una pequeña historia, con juegos incluidos .
+A little story with games.

   - Los tres chanchitos
   - Michi

+Live at [Page]

 ### Tech

-Geoportal uses a number of open source projects to work properly:
+Once upon a time uses a number of open source projects to work properly:

 * [Pug] - Pug is a high-performance template engine for be compiled in html
 * [Sass] - CSS with superpowers